rhysd/hgrep/README.md

   - Implementation is battle-tested.
 It is already used by many users on many platforms and terminals
   - The behavior is compatible with `bat` command.
 Its output layout is the same as `bat` command.
 It can load bat's assets cache

-Currently, `bat` is the default painter (unless `bat-printer` feature is disabled) because the implementation is not mature yet.
-But in 0.2 release, changing the default painter to `syntect` is planned.
+`syntect` is the default printer.

 #### Why performance of `syntect` printer is better?

 Syntax highlighting is very CPU-heavy task.
 Many regular expression matchings happen at each line.
-For accurate syntax highlighting, a highlighter needs to parse the syntax at the beginning of the file.
-It means that printing a match at the last line of a file is a much heavier task than printing a match of the first line of the file.
+For accurate syntax highlighting, a highlighter needs to parse the syntax from the beginning of file.
+It means that printing a match at the last line of a file is a much heavier task than printing a match at the first line of the file.

 Since `syntect` printer is designed for calculating syntax highlights per file in parallel, its performance is much better.
 It's
 2x~4x faster than `bat` printer in some experiments.
 More match results get better performance.